- How can I connect my Android or IOS device to my Netmaker VPN?

 Please follow this Gist if you are encountering issues with 0.13+: https://gist.github.com/mattkasun/face2a7c1f32031a2126ff7243caad12

-- I want to make a seperate network and give my friend access to only that network.
+- I want to make a separate network and give my friend access to only that network.

 Simply navigate to the UI (as an admin account).
-Select users in the top left and create them an account.
+Select users in the top left and create an account for them.
 Select the network(s) to give them and they should be good to go!
 They are an admin of that network(s) only now.